When can babies drink water and how to offer it

 Severe dehydration (all the symptoms listed above, plus):

 Cool, discolored hands and feet

 No tears when crying

 When should I introduce a cup?

 Babies can begin using a cup at about 6 months when they start to eat solids.
 Most feeding experts recommend starting with an open cup or a straw cup as these help to strengthen the muscles used for eating and chewing.
+You may also use another sippy cup as well.
 Babies will continue to develop their cup-drinking skills through to toddlerhood.

 Water for babies FAQ

 Q: Can babies have too much water?

 Yes, babies can have too much water, and those under 6 months are at an increased risk.
 Once babies are eating solid foods, it is rare, but it can happen.
 You can avoid water intoxication in babies by following proper guidelines for introducing water and giving them an age- and activity-appropriate amount.
 Additionally, do not dilute formula or breastmilk with water.